-Perspective | The best coaches have a blueprint for action, and Ron Rivera knows what he wants to build
+Perspective | For Ron Rivera, reversing Washington’s toxic drift requires creating a true culture club

-Every Washington football coach in the last 20 years has used some version of that slogan, and yet failed to enact it.
-What Rivera has done for this rancid club with his first big victory on Sunday over the Philadelphia Eagles is to at least define and demonstrate the term.
+Every Washington football coach in the past 20 years has used some version of that slogan, and yet failed to enact it.
+What Rivera did for this rancid club with his first big victory on Sunday over the Philadelphia Eagles is at least to define and demonstrate the term.
 Rivera understands what a “culture” is: a society of shared, customary beliefs and behaviors so pervasive that they gain their own reflexive momentum.
-“The culture has got to be so strong that it doesn’t matter who the person is, it’s so strong that the players are absorbed into it,” Rivera said a few weeks ago in a phone chat on the subject.
+“The culture has got to be so strong that it doesn’t matter who the person is, it’s so strong that the players are absorbed into it,” Rivera said a few weeks ago in a phone chat.
 “They become part of it and do it willingly, and if they’re not willing, then the guys around them are so strong that they will pull them into the culture.”

 What he describes is a kind of undertow created by good habits.
 That’s what you watched on Sunday as Washington came from 17 points down and scored 27 unanswered.
 Rivera somehow generated enough initial impelling energy to reverse Daniel Snyder’s years-long riptide of malignant mismanagement.
 A lot of CEOs of bad companies would like to know how Rivera did that.

-If Rivera somehow becomes the first coach to permanently defeat the owner’s toxic drift, we will say that he started with a single building block: the ebullient, action-minded 25-year-old reserve corner Jimmy Moreland.
+If Rivera somehow becomes the first coach to permanently defeat the owner’s toxic drift, we will say that he started with a single building block: ebullient, action-minded, 25-year-old reserve corner Jimmy Moreland.
 Moreland was just a seventh-round pick in the 2019 draft.
-But Rivera hung on to him and pressed him into service to replace the injured $40-million free agent star, Kendall Fuller, and was rewarded with Moreland’s game-turning interception.
-“He works at his craft, he brings energy to it, and it’s an infectious personality, and that’s what you want on your football team,” Rivera said of Moreland.
+But Rivera hung on to him and pressed him into service to replace injured $40-million free agent star Kendall Fuller and was rewarded with Moreland’s game-turning interception.
+“He works at his craft, he brings energy to it, and it’s an infectious personality, and that’s what you want on your football team,” Rivera said.
 “He may not be the star player but he’s one of those significant role players who can impact your team.”

 Now, when is the last time anyone in this curdled, star-obsessed organization called a kid taken with the 227th pick “significant,” and made him feel so important?